 As part of Personal and Social Education, we introduce Life/Sexuality and Relationships Education throughout the school.
 The work presented corresponds to the Gwynedd Healthy Schools' Scheme.
-In accordance with the school's policy, we will add responsibly and developmentally to the children's experiences of their bodies and their relationship with the world around them relevant to their age and ability.
+In accordance with the school's policy, we will add responsibly and developmentally to the children's experiences of their bodies and their relationship with the world around them.
 By doing this, pupils will be better equipped to deal with puberty, developing understanding of healthy relationships ,self-esteem to grow into a confident adult.